EasyPy Desktop: Visual development meets the power of Python - Page 2 - Forum

 This approach is basically the same as usual, so there’s nothing radically new here.
 Keep in mind that VisualNEO Win has limitations with UTF‑8, so you’ll need to stick to ASCII or compatible encodings when exchanging text.
 The best is to explore it yourself to see what fits your needs.
 In Python, you’ll always find examples, or AI can help you solve it.

-fkapnist has reacted to this post.
+luiz and fkapnist have reacted to this post.

 you built a 64bit app with 32bit VisualNEO Win?